mckgar/chat-app/README.md

 Create a new chat with another user.

 If successful, responds with json object containing ID for the chat.
-ID is used in path for that chat eg. `/chat/{chatId}`.
+ID is used in path for that chat eg. `/chat/:chatid`.

 If a chat already exists with requested user then an error stating so is returned.

 ### Body

 `username` (required) Name of account to create a new chat with.

+# /chat/:chatid

+Path for a specific chat with another user.

+## GET

+Responds with json object containing all messages in chronological order

+## POST

+Send new message in chat

+### Body

+`message` (required) Content of message to send in chat